New announcement. Learn more

 Kate is kicking high after free surgery

-People have no idea, says Kate le Papillon how a small operation can make such a big difference to a person’s life.
+People have no idea, says Kate Le Papillon how a small operation can make such a big difference to a person’s life.
 Having free surgery through Braemar Charitable Trust has meant Kate can live without excruciating pain.

-Some people do less when in pain, but not Kate le Papillon.
+Some people do less when in pain, but not Kate Le Papillon.
 Best described as a pocket rocket, Kate cares for her partner, a tetraplegic, supports her ageing mother, competes in Taekwondo tournaments and operates a garden maintenance business from her home in Kirikiriroa Hamilton.

 “I had been to various doctors on and off for years, to try and be accepted into Waikato Hospital for vascular surgery because the pain in my leg was terrible.
 My leg was swollen, my veins were pretty much popping out, and driving anywhere was a nightmare.”